 - Tons of internal storage and the ability to expand it

-- The best camera you can get this year
+- The best camera you can get in 2020

 Is the OnePlus 8T worth buying?

-Buyers who haven’t yet purchased a phone this year, though, might find some good things about the OnePlus 8T.
+Buyers who haven’t yet purchased a phone, though, might find some good things about the OnePlus 8T.
 Its incredibly fast charging speed (the fastest in the US at the moment) sets the phone apart from the competition.
-While it doesn’t have the latest-and-greatest processor (the Snapdragon 865 Plus), it will still be capable of doing pretty much anything you need a smartphone to do, including high-performance gaming.
+While it doesn’t have the latest-and-greatest processor (the Snapdragon 888), it will still be capable of doing pretty much anything you need a smartphone to do, including high-performance gaming.
 It also will be relatively “future-proof” since it supports 5G connections.

 What the experts are saying about the OnePlus 8T